 All of the outstanding shares of Batesville Holdings common stock are currently owned by Hillenbrand.
 Accordingly, there currently is no public trading market for Batesville Holdings common stock.
 Following the distribution, Hillenbrand's common stock will continue to trade on the New York Stock Exchange; however, in connection with Hillenbrand's name change to Hill-Rom Holdings, Inc., Hillenbrand intends to change its trading symbol from "HB" to "HRC."
-Batesville Holdings has applied to have its common stock listed on the New York Stock Exchange under the symbol "HI."
+The common stock of Batesville Holdings has been approved for listing on the New York Stock Exchange under the symbol "HI."
 We anticipate that a limited market, commonly known as a "when-issued" trading market, for Batesville Holdings common stock will develop on or shortly before the record date for the distribution and will continue up to and through the distribution date, and we anticipate that "regular-way" trading of Batesville Holdings common stock will begin on the first trading day following the distribution date.